sounak07/backend-engineering/Sys Design Case Studies/tinder_swipes.md

+## How Tinder Scaled to 1.6 Billion Swipes per Day

 ##### User data

 When a user creates a profile , the data gets added to a key value store database like Dynamo db.
 Dynamo streams are used to send  changes to a table to other places.